tarunkrishnat0/DOTStars-hackathon/README.md

 - [ ] On hitting the boundary, Robots and EnergyStations get reflected.

 Termination:
-- [ ] On reaching the target EnergyPoint, Robots will die due to high voltage :dizzy_face:
+- [ ] On reaching the target EnergyStation, Robots will die due to high voltage :dizzy_face:

 # Project Settings
 - Unity 2022.2.0f1